Andr3xDev/HyprPharch/README.md

 -   ⚡ **Optimized Performance**: Minimal resource usage with maximum functionality
 -   🎯 **Easy Theme Switching**: Change themes on the fly with a simple keybind
 -   🔧 **Highly Configurable**: Extensive customization options
--   📦 **Automated Installation**: One-script setup for the entire environment
+-   📦 **Automated Installation**: One script setup for the entire environment

 <br>
 <br>